GlitchSecure/website/_posts/2024-08-19-why-your-appsec-strategy-needs-continuous-testing.md

 2. **Reduced False-positives**: Continuous testing tools are tuned to your specific application instead of applying a generalised, "one-size-fits-all" approach.
 By combining automated tools with manual review, continuous testing significantly reduces the noise of false positives that often plague vulnerability assessments.

-3. **Comprehensive Coverage**: Continuous testing can cover a wider range of scenarios and attack vectors compared to point-in-time assessments, giving you a more complete picture of your security posture.
+3. **Comprehensive Coverage**: Continuous testing offers broader coverage of scenarios and attack vectors compared to point-in-time assessments, giving you a more complete picture of your security posture.
 On top of that, the dynamic nature of continuous testing allows it to adapt to nearly any environment.
-This means that as your systems or environment change, so does your testing.
+This means that as your systems or environment change, your testing evolves with them.

 4. **Cost-Effectiveness**: By leveraging a managed continuous testing solution, you gain the benefits of multiple commercial application security tools at a fraction of the cost.
 Additionally, automating the bulk of repetitive testing activities means that continuous testing can be more cost-effective in the long run, while catching vulnerabilities early reduces the risk of costly breaches.